rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 ## Requirements

-Individuals, teams of individuals, and organizations, are eligible to apply for a Rust Project Grant.
+Individuals and teams of individuals are eligible to apply for a Rust Project Grant.
+If you are interested in applying as an organization, please contact us to discuss.

 Rust Foundation staff, officers, and directors are not eligible to apply for any Rust Foundation grants.

 Employees of organizations that are members of the Rust Foundation who wish to apply as individuals or as part of a team of individuals should contact us at grants@rustfoundation.org prior to completing an application, in order for us to assess whether a grant award to them might represent a conflict of interest for the Foundation.